jthielens/connector-azure-blob-storage/README.md

 | `MKDIR` _name_ | &nbsp; | Creates a placeholder Block Blob _name_`/` (appending the directory separator if needed). |
 | `RMDIR` _name_ | &nbsp; | Deletes a placeholder Block Blob _name_`/` (appending the directory separator if needed) if it exists and no additional Blobs exist with _name_`/` as a prefix. |

+For a storage account level connection (one for which no specific container name is specified), the top-level directory name is mapped to the container name.
+This means that `MKDIR container` and `RMDIR container` can be used to create and delete containers within the storage account.

+For a container level connection (where a container name is specified), the container itself may not be manipulated.
+Specifically `RMDIR ""` is an error, not an attempt to delete the container.

 ### Unique Filenames ###